-- Change magazine address: To change the address for magazines you receive, visit the magazine’s website.
-The magazine will need your account number, usually listed on the mailing label.
+8. Change your address for magazine subscriptions: To change the address for magazines you receive, visit the publication’s website.
+The magazine will need your account number, which is usually listed on the mailing label.
 Several publications also take address changes over the phone.

-- Change your address on Google: Most people take for granted that Google Maps knows where their "home" address is.
+9. Change your address on Google: Most people take for granted that Google Maps can know where their "home" address is.
 To update this address, sign in to Google Maps.
-Click the Menu option, then "Your places," then "Labeled."
-Choose Home to update that address.
-Check out Google's online help center if you get stuck.
+In the menu, select "Your places," then click "Labeled."
+Choose Home to update this address.
+You can check out Google's online help center if you get stuck.